jcnevess/results-summary/README.md

-# Frontend Mentor - Results summary component solution
+# Results summary component solution

-This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).

 Developed with HTML, CSS, Javascript and its WebComponents.